Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 ## A look to the future

-While developing the Perfect Parking application there was a major challenge when it came to incorporating parking sensors into the application.
+While developing the Perfect Parking application there was a challenge when it came to incorporating parking sensors into the application.
 Due to budget and time constraints, it was determined that such sensors were beyond the scope of the project.
 While doing the project it was recognized that parking sensors would have been a valuable addition to the application but understood that this would require collecting large amounts of personal data from users.
 Since the project was not focused on data collection, the idea of the parking monitor came to light and so took priority over the parking sensors.

 ### Sensors